xunker/wayback-machine-machine/README.md

 * Update docs

 Old Browser/Computer support (Netscape 1.0, HTTP/1.0)
+* [ ] cache page/file responses as well as api responses
-* [ ] Clean up code that fixes 'Content-Type' responses for remote content
+* [X] Clean up code that fixes 'Content-Type' responses for remote content
   * Share code with `send(<error>)` code if we can't eliminate the need
-* [ ] Clean up code that fixes 'Content-Type' responses from internal 404/500 errors
+* [X] Clean up code that fixes 'Content-Type' responses from internal 404/500 errors
   * Hacked working, but the better option would be to change the `send(<error>)` to send the correct style of header in the first place
   * Share code with other fix if we can't eliminate the need
-* [ ]Clean up `Host` header injection
+* [ ] Clean up `Host` header injection
   * [ ] Don't add it if already present
   * [ ] Refactor code, made it better
   * [ ] Add tests